Glatzli/model_comparison_codes/README.md

      topograhie gerechnet
    - swu WRF upward shortwave flux: is that calculated from the horizontal variable or the one that is perpendicular to the terrain? write Helen, append figure!
+=> Probably there's an error in reading in AROME/plotting the vars.
+Check again & create working daniel conda env!

    - AROME shortwave: ~200W incoming sw and 200 outgoing on east-slope?
 Espc. where SWin is large, SWout is low and vice versa? plot point on slope east & west in ziller valley?